China approves USD 700 million loan to Pakistan: Finance Minister Dar | Headlines

 China approves USD 700 million loan to Pakistan: Finance Minister Dar

-Pakistan's all-weather ally China has approved a loan of USD 700 million to the cash-strapped country, Finance Minister Ishaq Dar announced on Wednesday.
+Pakistan's all-weather ally China has approved a loan of USD 700 million and the funds will be transferred to the central bank this week, Finance Minister Ishaq Dar announced on Wednesday as the cash-strapped country tried to avert a financial crisis.

 ''Formalities have been completed and the Board of China Development Bank has approved the facility of USD 700 million for Pakistan.
 This amount is expected to be received this week by the State Bank of Pakistan which will shore up its forex reserves!''
 Dar tweeted.
 Pakistan has a chronic balance of payments problem which was exacerbated in the last year, with the country's forex reserves declining to critical levels.